osurdml/quad_guide/source/running_experiments.rst

 .. _QGroundControl: http://www.qgroundcontrol.org/

+To connect to ROS, follow the `ROS Network Setup Guide`_.
+The quadcopters self-assign their IP addresses to ``192.168.0.9`` and ``192.168.0.10``.
+It may be useful to add these to your :file:`/etc/hosts` file for easier use.

+.. _ROS Network Setup Guide: http://wiki.ros.org/ROS/NetworkSetup/

 Flying
 ------

 Currently, there is no support for auto takeoff and landing.
 So, begin by arming the vehicle by moving the throttle stick to the bottom right.

+Next, raise the throttle to take off.
+Once the vehicle is stable and has reached a safe altitude, use the ``OFFBOARD`` switch to transition to autonomous control.